 example – You’ve got to start toeing the line or you’ll get kicked out of school.

-running idioms - cross the finish line
+running idioms - toe the line with meaning and examples

 You can download a table of track and field idioms and phrases below.